Valuation Menu

 A critical legal differentiator in 2026 is the BCE Inc. v.
 1976 Debentureholders precedent.

-• Canada vs. USA: In the U.S. (Delaware law), directors primarily owe a duty to maximize shareholder value (Revlon duties).
+• Canada vs. USA: In the U.S. (Delaware law), directors primarily owe a duty to maximize shareholder value.
 In Canada, directors owe a duty to the corporation itself.

-• Valuation Impact: This allows Canadian boards to reject "hostile" takeovers even if the price is higher, provided the bid harms employees or long-term viability.
-When valuing a minority stake in a Canadian firm, the "Control Premium" is often lower because a 51% owner has more legal guardrails preventing them from stripping the company for a quick exit.
+• Valuation Impact: When valuing a minority stake in a Canadian firm, the "Control Premium" is often lower because a 51% owner has more legal guardrails.

 4. Taxation: The Small Business "Safe Haven"

-• Global Comparison: This is nearly 50% lower than the average U.S. or European effective rate.
-In 2026, this creates a "Retained Earnings Moat," allowing Canadian mid-market firms to self-fund growth and R&D at a rate that "High Tax" jurisdictions cannot match.
+• Global Comparison: In 2026, this creates a "Retained Earnings Moat," allowing Canadian mid-market firms to self-fund growth and R&D at a rate that high-tax jurisdictions cannot match.

 5. Trade Strategy: The "CUSMA 2026 Review"